zecure/shadowd.zecure.org/content/documentation/connectors.md

 An ignore file is set in the configuration file, but it is not possible to open it.
 This file has to be readable by the web server user.

+#### ignore file is corrupted

+The ignore file does not contain valid json-encoded data.

 #### profile id not integer

 Only numerical identifiers for profiles are possible, so if the id is not an integer the connection can not succeed.